Can you have multiple IRAs?

 You may think you’ve sufficiently diversified your IRA investments, but that may not necessarily be the case, especially if you’ve invested in mutual funds or exchange-traded funds (ETFs).
 Large funds often include hundreds — or even thousands — of securities, and they tend to overlap significantly.

 For example, suppose you’ve invested one of your IRAs in an S&P 500 index fund and the other in a total stock market index fund.
 Yes, they’re two entirely different funds that represent different portions of the market.
-However, because total stock market funds are weighted, about 80% of their contents is the S&P 500.4 So, while you thought you were diversifying your portfolio by investing in two different funds, most of your investments may overlap entirely.
+However, because total stock market funds are weighted, about 80% of their contents are the S&P 500.5 So, while you thought you were diversifying your portfolio by investing in two different funds, most of your investments may overlap entirely.

 Complex retirement planning and portfolio management